kirpalseehra/capybara/README.md

 ### How to run automation_size.zip
 1. Unzip file in separate directory and open in a separate text editor
 2. Bundle in the terminal
-3. Rackup in the terminal and leave running in the background so the localhost:9292 stays live
+3. Rackup in the terminal and leave the text editor open/running in the background so the localhost:9292 stays live
+4. Open selected web browser and type 'localhost:9292' or selected port number which is shown in your terminal to open the application form

 ### How to run tests
 1. Open up terminal in cloned repository